Dominican republic Country Commercial Guide

 Sources: Unofficial estimate by FAS based on industry and U.S. Census Bureau, Economic Indicators Division; DR Customs; Trade Data Monitor.

-While the DR’s dairy sector is an important source of local employment, it is not able to supply the full range of dairy products consumed domestically, especially in the growing hotel, restaurant, and institutional (HRI) sector.
-From 2018 to 2021, the DR’s overall imports of dairy products increased approximately by 21 percent to $400 million.
-During this period, the United States had an average share of total imports of 26 percent, while the EU has dominated the market with a 49 percent share.
+While the DR’s dairy sector is an important source of local employment, it is not able to supply the full range of dairy products consumed domestically, especially the wide variety of cheeses demanded by the growing hotel, restaurant, and institutional (HRI) sector; and high-quality powdered milk demanded by the local food processing industry.
+From 2021 to 2024, the DR’s overall imports of dairy products increased by 25 percent to $498 million.
+During this period, the United States had an average share of total imports of 30 percent, while the European Union (EU) has dominated the market with a 59%share.
 However, CAFTA-DR has opened opportunities for U.S. dairy products to enter the DR market.

 The DR’s large and growing tourism industry demands high value food products, including cheese.
 In addition, there is a growing number of consumers demanding higher quality and healthier products, and they generally perceive that U.S. products meet these requirements.